rasyid7/google-ai-mac-app/README.md

 ## What This App Is (and Isn't)

 **This app is:**
-- A thin desktop wrapper around `https://gemini.google.com`
+- A thin desktop wrapper around `https://google.com/ai`
 - A convenience app for macOS users

 **This app is NOT:**
-- An official Gemini client
+- An official Google AI client
 - A replacement for Google's website
-- A modified or enhanced version of Gemini
+- A modified or enhanced version of Google AI
 - A Google-authored product

-All functionality is provided entirely by the Gemini web app itself.
+All functionality is provided entirely by the Google AI web app itself.

 ---